bigdatavik/HEDIS-Quality-Dashboard/BUSINESS_VALUE_BLOG.md

 ### Week 2: The AI Layer (Model Context Protocol)

-This is where it got interesting.
+This is where it gets interesting.

-The team implemented three MCP components that fundamentally changed how the organization accessed insights:
+The proof of concept includes three MCP components that fundamentally change how organizations could access insights:

 #### 1. **Genie Space: Natural Language to SQL**

-Instead of writing SQL, care managers could now type questions in plain English:
+Instead of writing SQL, care managers could type questions in plain English:

 **Query:** *"Show me diabetic members over 65 with open eye exam gaps who haven't been seen in 6 months"*